STUN stands for Session Traversal Utilities for NAT.

 - These free STUN servers might not be there for you tomorrow, and there is no one that offers support for them or even guarantees that they will be there

 - You will usually also need TURN servers and these aren’t free.
-Since TURN servers also double as STUN servers and you will need to deploy or pay for those, just use them for STUN as well
+As a result TURN servers also double as STUN servers and you will need to deploy or pay for those, just use them for STUN as well

 - Using too many STUN and TURN servers in the iceServers list is counterproductive, often causing delays in connectivity and increasing network congestion instead of improving your chances to connect

-- It is usually deployed with TURN servers.
+- STUN is usually deployed with TURN servers.
 Focus on a TURN server solution and STUN “will follow”

-- Configuring TURN/UDP implicitly also implements the STUN protocol.
-This means that if you use a TURN/UDP server, you can do away with explicitly stating the server in the iceServers configuration of a peer connection
+- Basically configuring TURN/UDP implicitly also implements the STUN protocol.
+As a result if you use a TURN/UDP server, you can do away with explicitly stating the server in the iceServers configuration of a peer connection